 With that being said, you should take into consideration the fact that CFDs and spread betting are not available on any of the Lloyds trading account.
 If you are looking for a CFD regulated broker, we advise that you visit our CFD brokers comparison page.

 Investors on the Lloyds platform have access to all shares from the London Stock Exchange as well as shares from six international exchanges that include New York, Paris, Frankfurt, Milan, Amsterdam, and Brussels.
 In that aspect, Lloyds Bank offers a great platform for investors that are seeking all types of shares, including penny stocks, arbitrage trading, and exotic securities.

-At Lloyds, investors can get access to forward/spot exchange contracts that allow users to buy and sell currency pairs as with any typical forex broker.
+At Lloyds, investors can get access to forward/spot exchange contracts that allow users to buy and sell currency pairs as with any typical UK forex broker.
 Lloyds is a commercial bank, meaning it has a better connection to the market and therefore, it can offer seamless access to FX pricing and trade execution.

 Lloyds commercial banking offers a trading platform called ‘the Arena’ – FX and money market trading platform.
 On the Arena, you can get trade spot, forwards, swaps, and FX options in over 50 major, minor and exotic currencies.
 You can also use charts and historical market data to get a better indication of the market.